FAQ

 What's the difference between a reverse mortgage and a HELOC?

 A HELOC (Home Equity Line of Credit) requires monthly interest payments and can be called in (demanded in full) by the lender at any time.
 You also need to requalify regularly and could lose access if your income drops.
 A reverse mortgage has no monthly payments, cannot be called in, and doesn't require income qualification.
 However, HELOC rates are lower.
 If you can afford the payments, a HELOC may be cheaper; if cash flow is the issue, a reverse mortgage provides certainty.
+See our full alternatives comparison for a detailed side-by-side analysis, or use our HELOC comparison calculator.

 What alternatives should I consider before getting a reverse mortgage?

 Consider: downsizing to a less expensive home, a Home Equity Line of Credit (HELOC) if you can handle the payments, a conventional mortgage refinance, selling to a family member and renting back, provincial property tax deferral programs, or drawing from RRSPs/RRIFs.
 Each option has trade-offs.
 A reverse mortgage is often the best fit when you want to stay in your home and cannot qualify for or afford traditional borrowing.
+See our detailed alternatives guide for a full comparison of each option.

 How does the interest compound on a reverse mortgage?

 In Canada, reverse mortgage interest compounds semi-annually (twice per year) as required by the federal Interest Act.
 This means interest is calculated on the outstanding balance plus previously accrued interest every six months.
-Over a long period, compounding can significantly increase the total amount owed — which is why it's important to use our calculators to see projected balances over 5, 10, and 20+ years.
+Over a long period, compounding can significantly increase the total amount owed — which is why it's important to use our amortization calculator to see projected balances over 5, 10, and 20+ years.

 Can I get a reverse mortgage if I still have a regular mortgage?